muskanTaza/Dash.Readme-docs/docs/Start Here/core-concepts/milestone-schemes.md

   description: ''
 ---
 We’ll help you set up ‘Milestone Schemes’ as a configuration linked to your profile.
 A ‘scheme’ is a pre-defined order of collect and release milestones that can specify multiple payments into and payouts from the escrow.

-[block:callout]
-{
-  "type": "info",
-  "body": "💡 By default, there wouldn't be any milestone schemes set up for users.
-To request for milestone schemes set up for your account, please contact support@tazapay.com"
+> 📘 💡 By default, there wouldn't be any milestone schemes set up for users.
+To request for milestone schemes set up for your account, please contact [support@tazapay.com](mailto:support@tazapay.com)
-}
-[/block]

 **For instance:**

  **Milestone scheme 1:** 20% advance, 80% on shipment.